Frequently Asked Questions

 How will I receive my excess financial aid money?

 Refunds are processed electronically by direct deposit.
 Direct Deposit is the electronic transfer of funds into a checking or savings account.
 It is the quickest, safest and most efficient way to receive a refund.
 Students may use their checking or savings account or may use their parent's checking or savings account to receive their funds.
 The checking or savings account must be a U.S. account.
 Students should enroll through WebAdvisor.
 After enrolling in direct deposit, students must update their direct deposit enrollment information whenever their banking information changes.

 Any credit on your account created by a Parent PLUS loan is refunded in the form of a paper check made payable to the borrowing parent and mailed to the permanent home address on file with the lender.

 My 1098-T did not come in the mail.
 May I obtain a copy of all expenses I paid for during the past calendar year?

 1098-Ts are available through WebAdvisor beginning February 1.
 Please note: The 1098-T reports what the University charged your student in a given calendar year, not what you paid.
 However, we can provide the student with a copy of all the activity charges and payments upon the student's request.
 The student may then provide that information to you.

 How long do I have to make changes to my meal plan?

 You may change your meal plan during the first two weeks of the semester.

 All resident freshmen and sophomores are required to have one of the four resident meal plans.
-Exemptions may be granted with the submission of a doctor's excuse.
-Requests for exemption should be directed to the Office of University Housing (firstname.lastname@example.org).
+Exemptions may be granted and requests for exemption should be directed to the Office of University Housing (firstname.lastname@example.org).

 I have a Bursar hold on my account.
 What does this mean?